Azure Firewall Premium features

 have a suggested category for an uncategorized FQDN or URL

-Once you submit a category change report, you'll be given a token in the notifications that indicate that we've received the request for processing.
+Once you submit a category change report, you're given a token in the notifications that indicate that we've received the request for processing.
 You can check whether the request is in progress, denied, or approved by entering the token in the search bar.
 Be sure to save your token ID to do so.

 For the supported regions for Azure Firewall, see Azure products available by region.